-Jennifer Collinger, PhD, is an assistant professor in the Department of Physical Medicine and Rehabilitation at the University of Pittsburgh with secondary appointments in the Department of Bioengineering at the University of Pittsburgh and the Department of Biomedical Engineering at Carnegie Mellon University.
+Jennifer Collinger, PhD, is an associate professor in the Department of Physical Medicine and Rehabilitation at the University of Pittsburgh with secondary appointments in the Department of Bioengineering at the University of Pittsburgh and the Department of Biomedical Engineering at Carnegie Mellon University.

 Research Interest Summary

 Brain-computer interfaces, spinal cord injury, neurorehabilitation, assistive technology, neuroprosthetics

 Dr. Collinger’s research interests are related to the use of neuroprosthetics to restore function for individuals with upper limb paralysis or loss.
 She is developing intracortical brain-computer interface technology for individuals with tetraplegia.
 Her work also includes non-invasive imaging for measuring neuroplasticity after spinal cord injury or amputation.